State Minimum Car Insurance Requirements at a Glance

 | SR-22 requirement | 1–3 years |

-If you've had a lapse and are worried about cost, explore best cheap car insurance options to get back on the road legally at the lowest possible price.
+If you've had a lapse and are worried about cost, explore your options by comparing car insurance by state to get back on the road legally at the lowest possible price.

 Why State Minimums Are Often Not Enough